tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

 <mark>*Scream* also offers contrasting portraits of masculinity, but only in order to intensify its vision of an increasing cultural depravity.
-Perhaps the first touch that links the killers to queerdom is Ghostface's first appearance to Sydney.
+Perhaps the first touch that links the killers to <span stat:id="sub-queer">queerdom</span> is Ghostface's first appearance to Sydney.
 He tries to trick her into believing that he's on her front porch.</mark> The killer <mark>then jumps out of her closet instead.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.david_greven at="p.90" %}>